 The graph and chart reported below are based upon the rates on the first day of each respective month over the past decade.
-Some banks use the name “Reference Rate” or “Base Lending Rate” or “Preferred Rate” to refer to their Prime Lending Rate which they use as a benchmark for commercial loans and consumer loans.
-Publications may also refer to the Wall Street Prime Lending Rate or the WSJ Prime Lending Rate.
-In addition to commercial loans and credit card rates, many consumer loans are based upon Prime, including credit products like home equity loans, car loans, and personal loans.
+Some banks use the name “Reference Rate” or “Base Lending Rate” or “Preferred Rate” to refer to their Prime Rate which they use as a benchmark for commercial loans and consumer loans.
+Publications may also refer to the Wall Street Journal Prime Lending Rate or the WSJ Prime Lending Rate.
+In addition to commercial loans and credit card rates, many consumer loans are based upon the Prime Rate, including credit products like home equity loans, car loans, and personal loans.

 See More Rates